2006 Atlantic hurricane season: Tropical Storm Chris

 In late July, a tropical wave moved off the coast of Africa and traversed the Atlantic Ocean.
 The associated convection organized and became a tropical depression on August 1 about 160 mi east of Antigua.
 The depression tracked westward and soon intensified into Tropical Storm Chris before reaching peak winds of 65 mph northeast of the United States Virgin Islands.
 The storm was forecast to strengthen further and become a hurricane as it moved into the Bahamas.
 However, Chris began to be affected by wind shear and became disorganized.
 The storm weakened to a tropical depression on August 4, and dissipated as it approached the Cuban coast on August 5.

 The storm's effects were limited to moderate rainfall in Hispaniola and Cuba.
 Cruise lines such as Royal Caribbean re-routed their ships to avoid the storm.
-In Puerto Rico, rainfall from the storm caused the Fajardo River to overflow its banks.
-The floodwaters temporarily forced a closure of a highway in the northeastern portion of the island.
-Rainfall reached up to 2 in across portions of Hispaniola, the Turks and Caicos, the Bahamas, and eastern Cuba, and reached 4 in in some mountainous areas.
+The storm dropped light rainfall in Puerto Rico, peaking at 3.09 in in Fajardo.
+The rainfall from the storm caused the Fajardo River to overflow its banks, which temporarily closed a highway in the northeastern portion of the island.Rainfall reached up to 2 inches (50 mm) across portions of Hispaniola, the Turks and Caicos, the Bahamas, and eastern Cuba, and reached 4 in in some mountainous areas.
+In Santo Domingo in the Dominican Republic, heavy rainfall caused severe flooding.
+Las Américas reported 5.01 in of rainfall from Chris.
+Several people were left temporarily homeless due to flooding entering their households.
+The flooding left many roads impassable near the capital city, and also resulted in landslides.
+The flooding also covered rice fields in the northeastern portion of the country.
+The National Office of Meteorology issued flood warnings for residents in low-lying areas and near rivers in the northeast and southeast portions of the country.
+Overall damage was minor.